Pipilotti Rist

-Pipilotti Elisabeth Rist (born 21 June 1962) is a Swiss visual artist best known for creating experimental video art and installation art.
+Pipilotti Elisabeth Rist, birth name Elisabeth Charlotte Rist (born 21 June 1962 in Grabs) is a Swiss visual artist best known for creating experimental video art and installation art.
 Her work is often described as surreal, intimate, abstract art, having a preoccupation with the female body.
-Her artwork is often categorized as feminist art.

 Rist's work is known for its multi-sensory qualities, with overlapping projected imagery that is highly saturated with color, paired with sound components that are part of a larger environment with spaces for viewers to rest or lounge.
 Rist's work often transforms the architecture or environment of a white cube gallery into a more tactile, auditory and visual experience.